microsoft/MixedRealityToolkit-Unity/Documentation/README_ObjectManipulator.md

 The *ObjectManipulator* is the new component for manipulation behaviour, previously found in *ManipulationHandler*.
 The object manipulator makes a number of improvements and simplifications.
 This component is a replacement for the manipulation handler, which will be deprecated.

 The *ObjectManipulator* script makes an object movable, scalable, and rotatable using one or two hands.
-You can configure the object manipulator to control how the object will respond to various inputs.
+The object manipulator can be configured to control how the object will respond to various inputs.
 The script should work with most forms of interaction, such as HoloLens 2 articulated hand, HoloLens 2 hand rays, HoloLens 1 gaze and gestures and immersive headset motion controller input.

 ## How to use the object manipulator